Here is a helpful list of the very best things to do in Italy with kids.

 Obviously, pizza and pasta are available everywhere.
 However, you may soon notice that there are significant regional differences between pizza pies and pasta dishes.
 And while pizza is a must-taste in Naples, for example, in Venice it is not for it is not part of the original local cuisine.

 So, instead of focusing on what the world considers to be Italian food, spend your time in Italy indulging together with your kids in culinary adventures.

 Pop into local fruit and veg shops and delis.
-Explore food markets like the 800-years old market in front of Palazzo della Ragione in Padua.
-Notice that usually 95% of all produce (bananas excluded!) was grown in Italy and it’s in season.
+Explore food markets like the 800-year-old market in front of Palazzo della Ragione in Padua.
+Notice that around 95% of all of the fruit and veg sold here (bananas excluded!) are home-grown and in season.
 Taste fresh strawberries from Matera, white asparagus from Bassano del Grappa, red radicchio from Treviso, and juicy blood oranges from Sicily.

 Visit Bologna, Mantua, and Parma – three Italian cities (out of dozens) which are particularly known for their local food traditions.

 Have a brioche and cakes for breakfast, freshly prepared tramezzini (triangular sandwiches made of soft crustless bread and with different fillings) for a light lunch on the go, and a lavish dinner of several courses.

 Enjoy an olive oil tasting or have an extra virgin olive oil experience.
 You will discover that olive oil is just like wine – with dozens of different flavours and tastes depending on the region and the local olive varieties.